ixpantia/faucet/site/docs/en/getting_started.md

 faucet
 ```

-In both cases, Faucet will create 4 workers on random available ports.
+In both cases, faucet will create 4 workers on random available ports.
 Traffic will be load balanced across all workers according to the
 IP address of the incoming request.
 This means that if you have 4 workers,
 then you can handle 4 times as many concurrent requests as a single worker.

 ## Conclusion

 Congratulations!
-You have successfully started using Faucet and deployed a
+You have successfully started using faucet and deployed a
 basic Shiny application with many workers.

-Happy coding with Faucet!
+Happy coding with faucet!